marek1/lazyloaderslider/README.md

 - Images are lazy loaded (that means only the image that is displayed)
 - Images are loaded in the appropriate size (window width)
 - Leap Motion Controller (can be enabled , and works if hardware is present)
+- Add as many images to slider as you like

 Structure :
 - images/ contains images used by the application